infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

   * heading

 You have block `heading` that uses component `heading` and that component uses another component called `typography`.
-We are putting only necessary stuff in the example:
+We are putting only relevant code in the example:

 **Block Heading manifest.json:**
 ```json